hunghk43/ChatBot/README.md

 * Manage requests from users and connect to ChatGPT API
 * Ensure high performance and data security
 # 🤝 Contributions
 * Contributions are always welcome!
-Please open an issue or send a pull request if you have an idea for improvement.
+Please open an issue or send a pull request if you have an idea for improvement!